Coinmama Cryptocurrency Exchange – 2022 Review

 Coinmama is a Slovenian cryptocurrency exchange established in 2013, operated by the Israeli-based software firm New Bit Ventures.
-Coinmama.com serves most countries, excluding sanctioned countries such as North Korea and Syria, and has over one million customers and 30 employees.
+Coinmama.com has over one million customers and 30 employees, and serves most countries, excluding sanctioned countries such as North Korea and Syria, so we can easily call it one of the more accessible international cryptocurrency exchanges.

 Earlier in the year, Coinmama was the target of a substantial multi-platform attack that affected over 450,000 customers.
 The email addresses and passwords of these customers were leaked on a dark web registry.
 Unlike many other high-profile cryptocurrency exchange breaches, Coinmama’s users did not lose any money as a result of the attack.
 Though no money was stolen, users were urged to change their passwords in addition to Coinmama’s monitoring of those accounts for suspicious activity afterward.

 Coinmama is unusual because it doesn’t allow trading or selling cryptocurrency on its platform.
 The platform is solely a cryptocurrency broker and not a trading platform.
 All purchases made by customers are sourced directly from the company’s holdings and are transferred to the customer’s private wallet, ensuring simple and secure transactions.
 However, there is a limit to the purchase amount.

 When you place an order with Coinmama, the exchange rate at the time of purchase is locked in.
 These locked-in rates mitigate the volatility of the cryptocurrency market.
 Users get precisely the amount of currency they ordered, regardless of market fluctuations between the time of order and time of receipt.
 Locked-in rates eliminate confusion when less or more cryptocurrency is received than anticipated.
 If for any reason your order aborts, Coinmama will void the payment and refund your money back into your bank account within 48 hours.